 To confirm your order, click on the ‘Open Trade’ button.

-In a time not so long ago, the best international stocks were reserved for large-scale investors.
+In a time not so long ago, international stocks were reserved for large-scale investors.
 However, the growth of the online share dealing scene means that everyday UK investors can now buy international stocks with ease.
-In fact, when using a broker like eToro, the process takes less than 10 minutes from start to finish.